Human Eyes Inspired Recurrent Neural Networks are More Robust Against Adversarial Noises

 Unlike feed-forward CNNs, dynamical models can vary and unroll their computational graphs with increasing time.
 Hence, we evaluate these models' ASR as a function of time at each recurrent inference step.
-Fig.~\ref{fig:adv_results}(a) visualizes ASR at the $12$-th step of the targeted attack from Table~\ref{table:adv} including adversarially trained FF-CNN (FF-CNN-AT), which acheives highest robustness.
+Fig.~\ref{fig:adv_results}(a) visualizes ASR at the $12$-th step of the targeted attack from Table~\ref{table:adv} including adversarially trained FF-CNN (FF-CNN-AT), which achieves highest robustness.
 Fig.~\ref{fig:adv_results}(b) shows ASR for all $24$ steps from the targeted PGD attack.
 All models except for the model Retina appear to maintain or increase ASR by taking more glances for object recognition.
 In contrast, the model Retina increases its robustness during the steps both under ($1\sim 12$ steps) and after ($12\sim 24$ steps) the attack.